 Conjugate Heat Transfer

 The internal combustion engine industry is moving toward simulating the entire system rather than independent components.
-Conjugate heat transfer (CHT)—the simultaneous prediction of heat transfer in both the fluid and solid portions of the domain—is of critical importance in a full-engine simulation.
 The accuracy of the predicted combustion in the cylinder is dependent on the temperature boundary conditions in the cylinder.
-By considering heat transfer in the metal components (e.g., the cylinder head, liner, piston, etc.) in the simulation, the cylinder wall no longer has a user-specified temperature, but instead has temperatures predicted as part of the system simulation.
-This makes the overall simulation results more predictive by reducing the dependence on boundary conditions.
+By considering heat transfer in the metal components (e.g., the cylinder head, liner, piston, etc.), the cylinder wall no longer has a user-specified temperature, but instead has temperatures predicted as part of the complete-system simulation.
+This makes the overall simulation results more predictive by reducing the dependence on assumed boundary conditions.

 CONVERGE offers an alternative approach called super-cycling for overcoming the time-scale disparity.
 In super-cycling, the fluid solver is frozen periodically while the heat transfer in the solid is allowed to progress to steady-state.
 CONVERGE solves the fluid and solid phases in the same simulation without requiring you to stop and restart the simulation.
 Super-cycling significantly reduces the computational cost of the CHT simulation.